kartik-lang/Job-Postings-Analysis-Project/README.md

-Used SQL (Mul$-JOINS, CTEs) to aggregate skill demand and salary data, crea$ng an Opportunity Score to guide EdTech curriculum planning.
+Used SQL (Multi-JOINS, CTEs) to aggregate skill demand and salary data, creating an Opportunity Score to guide EdTech curriculum planning.